Here is my PGP public key.

 photo archive.

-Nowadays my primary hobby is playing board and similar games (after
+Other than that my primary hobby is playing board and similar games.

 I keep track of the games